Here’s one of the biggest reasons why authors aren’t using email marketing to build a fan base and stay connected:

-That’s why I’m hosting a free webinar from 4 to 5 p.m.
-Eastern Time on Thursday Feb.
-25 on “How to Use Email to Attract Fans, Create SuperFans and Sell More Books.”
-Register here.
+That’s why I offered free training on “How to Use Email to Attract Fans, Create SuperFans and Sell More Books.”
+Watch the free video replay here.

 Here are some examples of authors who are using email to stay in touch with their fans.
 I’ve included some fictional examples, too, so you can see how email can be a powerful marketing tool for authors in any genre.

 For a Freelance Writer

 Freelance writer Elizabeth Cottrell writes about four key topics at her blog at Heartspoken.com: “the connection to self, to others, to nature and to God.”
 Two important topics are the importance of handwriting sympathy and thank-you notes.
 In her emails, she can share:

 - A short template for a sympathy note.

 - 3 things NOT to say when sending a sympathy note to a friend who has lost a loved one.
 (Example: “You’ll eventually get over this.”)

 - Her favorite three websites or Pinterest boards where people can find inspiration for writing thank-you notes.

 For a Children’s Educational Curriculum Writer

 Author Rosemarie Pagano created a fun vocabulary series called FAB VOCAB for kids, designed to teach students about unusual words.
 She created a character named Robin Bird to make learning fun and easy to understand.
 She has a weekly blog series called FAB VOCAB and she’s creating “The Worm Whisperer” series, all about good worms, bad worms and yucky worms.